vishvAsa/kalpAntaram/strI-dharma-paddhatiH/leslie/0/05_Bibliography.md

 Visnusmrti
 Sanskrit text with extracts from the commentary of Nandapandita,
 ed.
 J. Jolly (1881), ChSS no.95, Varanasi 1962.*
 Sanskrit text with Nandapandita's commentary, ed.
-V. Krishna- macharya, 2 vols., Adyar 1964.
+V. Krishnamacharya, 2 vols., Adyar 1964.
 English tr.
 J.-Jolly (1880), SBE reprint, Delhi 1977.
 Vṛddhahārītasmṛti
 See Smṛtīņām samuccayaḥ.
 Yatidharmaprakāśa of Vasudevāśrama
-Sanskrit text crit. ed. with introduction, annotated translation and ap- pendices, P. Olivelle, 2 parts, Vienna 1976, 1977.
+Sanskrit text crit. ed. with introduction, annotated translation and appendices, P. Olivelle, 2 parts, Vienna 1976, 1977.
 Yajnavalkyasmrti
 Sanskrit text with the Mitākṣarā commentary, 5th edn. by N.R.
 Acharya, N.S., Bombay 1949.*
 Sanskrit text with Apararka's commentary, 2 vols., An.no.
 46, Poona
 1903-4.
-English tr. (ācāra only) with the Mitākṣara commentary and Bālam- bhaṭṭī gloss, by S.C.
+English tr. (ācāra only) with the Mitākṣara commentary and Bālambhaṭṭī gloss, by S.C.
 Vidyarṇava (1918), SBE vol.21, reprint New York 1974.
 English tr. of Yājñ. with the Mitākṣarā and the Viramitrodaya of Mitramiśra, by J.R.
 Gharpure, 2 parts, Bombay 1936-7.
 Secondary literature
 Abbott, J.E. (tr.)
 Bahina Bāi: a Translation of her Autobiography and Verses